 There are certain cases where we as doctors worry about what’s causing back pain, and these can relate to your age, how long you've been suffering, specific symptoms and any underlying health conditions or lifestyle risk factors.
 Let's take you through worrying symptoms and signs of backache, and ways to help heal a back injury.

-There’s often no underlying cause of sciatica, it may become inflamed after injury or overuse, and some people seem more vulnerable to it.
+There’s often no underlying cause of sciatica - it may become inflamed after injury or overuse, and some people seem more vulnerable to it.
 It can sometimes be the result of a compressed nerve from a slipped disc, bone spur (notch of bone on one of the vertebrae) or spinal stenosis, where the space for the spinal cord to fit within one of the vertebrae narrows.

-It’s common for the soft cushion between every two vertebrae to get compressed, causing it to bulge to one side - known as a slipped disc.
+It’s common for the soft cushion between each vertebrae to get compressed, causing it to bulge to one side - known as a slipped disc.
 This can reduce cushioning, causing pain in itself, and it can compress nerves coming from the spinal cord, causing painful conditions like sciatica.
 Your cushioning reduces with age, so this is one risk factor, and obesity is another, as additional weight puts more strain on the discs.

 Rheumatoid arthritis is another long-term inflammatory condition that can affect the spine, especially around the neck.